darachm/stanford-hurling/index.md

 or to learning more about Irish culture and the fastest game on grass, join us at our next event.

-[^disclaimer]: there was a Stanford Hurling student club in the past
-    and it would be sure good if we can restart one!

 Are you near Stanford and want to learn more?
 Email us right now at